IBM/buildIT/README.md

 # buildIT

-Automate Terraform for IBM IT architecture resources.
+Automate creation of basic Terraform scripts for IBM IT architecture resources.

 ## Overview